DurandBastien/Search-Engine-LATimes/README.md

   - Loop through files and update global HashMap using number of word occurence in document as score
 - Search algorithm
   - naive algorithm to be able to test the project :
-    - we go through all the Posting List associated with the keywords in the query.
+    - We go through all the Posting List associated with the keywords in the query.
     - Then we compute the score of each document by adding the value of a document in every Posting List.
 - Making queries
     - simple shell which takes a search algorithm and performs user's queries with it